alexsimpsonio/Autoclicker/README.md

 2) You can change:

+   # Customising running time and how often it takes a break
    Code: running_interval_min = 15 * 60, running_interval_max = 45 * 60, max_run_time = 60 * 60

    Exp:  max_run_time is a counter, once reached the AutoClicker stops.
 EG if you want to run it for two hours change max_run_time to 120 * 60.
    The intervals determine how long it will run without breaks.
 The above means that it will run somehwere between 15 and 45 minutes before taking a break.
    It takes a break then continues to run until max time is reached.

+   # Customising how long it breaks for, and pauses before starting once it is run.
    Code: break_min = 3 * 60 , break_max = 7 * 60 , time.sleep(5)

    Exp: These determine the random break length discussed above, the min and max are the thresholds for how long a break is taken during the run time.
    The sleep gives you some time before the script runs.

+   # Customising the random mouse position offset and delay between clicks
    Code: offset_x = random.randint(-3, 3), offset_y = random.randint(-3, 3), delay = random.uniform(0.2, 0.6)

    Exp: offsets determine how much the x and y co-ordinate is changed each click intended to mimic human inconsistencies.
 Adjust to your needs, sometimes they might be too large.